yan-xinyi/ET_AKE/README.md

 ## Citation
 Please cite the following paper if you use this code and dataset in your work.

 >Chengzhi Zhang, Xinyi Yan, Wenqi Yu.
-Enhancing Keyword Extraction with Low-cost Eye-tracking Data.
-2023 (Working Paper）.
+Leveraging Human Reading Behavior for Keyphrase Extraction: A Cost-effective Eye-tracking Approach.
+Aslib Journal of Information Management, 2025 (under review）.